 I love how this kind of cut rib produces really tender pieces but one thing I dislike is how sometimes the bone chips of the ribs end up on the meat making the texture feel gritty.
 Even though I wash each piece individually in water first, it is almost impossible to avoid the bone chips.
 So for my non-Korean guests, I decided to take the meat off the bone.
 This way, there is no bone to cut around and also eliminates any possibility of having bone chips in the marinade.

-- Zucchini Fritters (호박전 Hobahk Jeon) – sliced two good size Korean Zucchinies for the Hobahk Jeon.
+- Zucchini Fritters (호박전 Hobak Jeon) – sliced two good size Korean Zucchinis for the Hobak Jeon.
 Make it in advance and keep it warm in the warming drawer (moist) or cover it in tin foil and keep it warm in the oven at 200 F or so.

-- Fried Vegetable Dumplings (야채 군만두 Yache Mandoo) – pan fried one whole bag of frozen Pulmuone Vegetable Dumplings in some vegetable oil.
-Kept these warm in the oven with the hobahk jeon.
+- Fried Vegetable Dumplings (야채 군만두 Yachae Mandoo) – pan fried one whole bag of frozen Pulmuone Vegetable Dumplings in some vegetable oil.
+Kept these warm in the oven with the hobak jeon.

 - Germinated White Rice – optionally make brown rice or fried rice instead of plain white rice.
 But plain rice is easier to prepare than fried rice and is also better for your diet.

 - Salad with miso dressing– used a ready made miso dressing on some greens and some sweet corn (yes, I know..this is Japanese but it was just in case some guests didn’t like the Ssam).
 The Red Shell brand Japanese Miso Dressing is my all-time favorite Asian dressing (goes well with any Asian food) but I always feel it is a bit too thick and heavy.
 So I usually lighten it up by adding some fresh squeezed lemon juice – approx 1 T of lemon juice to 1/4 C of dressing.
 Try it, it really makes a huge difference.